Mario-SO/iot_poc/README.md

-Certainly!
-Here's a README.md for the version of your project before the introduction of public and private key features.
-This version will focus on the distributed worker-server system using Rust, highlighting its basic network communication capabilities.

----

 # 🌐 Distributed Worker-Server System in Rust

 Welcome to our Distributed Worker-Server System project!
 This system, written in the powerful Rust programming language, showcases a network of worker nodes communicating with a central server.
 Each worker node, upon starting, establishes a connection with the server and participates in the network communication.